Slyog/lightwell-runtime-agent/README.md

 # AI Execution System – Tracewell Runtime (UI Layer)

-Execution Trace Runtime is the UI and observability layer of a 3-part AI execution system.
+Tracewell Runtime is the UI and observability layer of a 3-part AI execution system.

+This UI makes execution traces visible — so you can see how code fails, why it fails, and how it gets fixed.

 It visualizes how code is executed, how failures are detected, and how repair decisions are applied across multiple attempts.